 Irish scones are close relatives to English scones.
 They are made with a simple combination of flour, sugar, baking powder, salt, butter, and milk.
 Dried currants or raisins are a common addition and sometimes an egg is added to the dough to enrich it.

 They aren’t as sweet or rich as American scones because they don’t contain as much butter or sugar.
 They’re intended to be plain, simple, and only moderately dense so that they can be enjoyed with butter, jam, or clotted cream.
 I also love serving them with lemon curd!

 While quite similar, what distinguishes Irish scones from English scones is that they typically contain a bit less sugar.
 They’re also made with less leavener, so they’re slightly flatter and smaller.

 It’s important to note that no two Irish families make their scones the same way.
 Like so many things, especially in the kitchen, minute details are debated.
 This recipe is just one iteration.
 No matter what, though, they’re the perfect treat at teatime or breakfast.

 With such basic ingredients, making Irish scones is quite simple.
 However, these tips and tricks will help you achieve a tender baked good.

-- Reach for Irish butter, if you can: Irish butter, such as Kerrygold, tends to be richer in flavor than many common American brands due to the lush green grass the cows graze on in Ireland.
+- If possible, reach for Irish butter.
+Irish butter, such as Kerrygold, tends to be richer in flavor than many common American brands due to the lush green grass the cows graze on in Ireland.
 To truly make these Irish scones, it’s worth seeking Irish butter out as your results will be richer in flavor and texture.
 Luckily, Kerrygold is easy to find in most grocery stores these days.

 - Try not to overmix the dough.
 Tread lightly when combining the dry and wet ingredients.
 You want to mix them until a shaggy dough forms without any kneading.
 Kneading leads to tough scones.